Behind The Scenes Of Our Packaging Update With Go-To’s Group Product Manager

 Give us a rundown of the Go-To packaging update and what has changed.

 Go-To’s entire range has recently undergone a sustainable refresh.
-The new things you’ll notice instantly are the design updates (a brighter peach, a fun new font), but what’s also new is that our range now incorporates PCR in every product except for Face Hero, which is still made of glass.
+The new things you’ll notice instantly are the design updates (a brighter peach, a fun new font), but what’s also new is that our range now incorporates PCR in every product except for Face Hero and Much Plumper Skin, both of which will remain made of glass.

 Can packaging that’s made with PCR be recycled?

 Yes!
 It's worth remembering at this point in time relatively few brands are using PCR compared to those using 100% virgin plastic, so the comparatively small percentage of PCR going back to MRFs has very little impact on the overall quality of the resin.
 This means packaging made using PCR resin can still be recycled.
 There may come a point in time when the majority of plastic is made using PCR, and that may limit the number of times it can be recycled back into resin.
 But the plastic resin manufacturers will be closely monitoring this and for now, it's a long way off being an issue (a nice dilemma to have).

 Talk us through how we landed on all of these changes; what was the process like for sourcing, testing, and selecting the new materials?

 For our existing products, we first investigated what other, more sustainable packaging options were available.
 For the most part we stayed with the same format, and incorporated PCR plastic.